1871fotc/fotc/docs/walks/index.md

 Choose a walk from the list below.

-???+ example "Walk formats"
+???+ example "Self-guided walk improvements"

-    - :fontawesome-solid-mobile-alt: Walks in bold use our new mobile-friendly web format
-    - :fontawesome-solid-book-open: Other walks are A4 pdf files, designed to be printed and folded in half to make an A5 brochure.
-They are in the process of being converted to the new format.
+    Some walks are are A4 pdf files, designed to be printed and folded in half to make an A5 brochure.

+    We're progressively the self-guided walk format by:

+    - converting them to a mobile-friendly format
+    - adding maps, walking instructions, and photos

 <!--